Critical Temperature(s) of Sierpinski Carpet(s): Results

-The critical values obtained from our approach are essentially free from statistical uncertainty.
-Residual errors arise only from floating-point arithmetic and from the intrinsic limitations of iterative eigensolvers.
-These effects were carefully controlled by an appropriate choice of the shift parameter in the shift/invert Arnoldi method, ensuring robust convergence in all cases.
-To extract the $k \to \infty$ critical values, we perform extrapolations based on the eigenvalue $\lambda_c$: we fit the data for a range of generation $[k,k_{\rm{max}}]$, progressively increasing $k$ up to $k_{\rm{max}}-4$, where $k_{\rm{max}}$ denotes the largest accessible generation.
-The fitting function is taken to be exponential in the generation $\lambda_c=\lambda_c^\infty[k]+a\,\rme^{-b\,k}$, which corresponds to a power-law correction in the system size.
-The resulting estimates $\lambda_c^\infty[k]$, together with their inferred errors, are then used to give our final estimate for $\lambda_c^\infty$ via a second exponential fit.
-For selected cases —namely $SC(6,2)$, $SC(7,3)$, and $SC(7,1)$— data are available only up to the $5^{th}$ generation.
-In these cases, the final value of the extrapolated critical eigenvalue has been obtained fixing the exponent coefficient $b$ in the second-stage fit to an extrapolated value; this procedure yields good fitting but may slightly underestimate the final uncertainty.
+which corresponds to a power-law correction in the system size.
+The resulting estimates $\lambda_c^\infty[k_{\min}]$, together with their inferred errors, are then used to give our final estimate for $\lambda_c^\infty$ via a second exponential fit in a bootstrap-like fashion.
+The preferred estimates are selected as those with the smallest uncertainties while retaining statistically excellent fit quality, with $p$-values always larger than $0.8$ and typically very close to unity.
+For selected cases ---namely $SC_k(6,2)$, $SC_k(7,3)$, and $SC_k(7,1)$--- data are available only up to the $5^{th}$ generation.
+In these cases, the final value of the extrapolated critical eigenvalue has been obtained fixing the exponent coefficient $\beta$ in the second-stage fit to an extrapolated value; this procedure yields good fitting but may slightly underestimate the final uncertainty.
 Such cases are marked by an asterisk in Tables~\ref{tableSC62}, \ref{tableSC71}, and \ref{tableSC73}, where the quoted errors reach values as small as $4\times 10^{-8}$, potentially below the scale of typical numerical roundoff effects.
 The choice to extrapolate the critical eigenvalue rather than the temperature itself is motivated by numerical stability: extrapolations performed directly in $T_c$ introduce nonanalytic behavior at low temperatures.
 By contrast, the eigenvalue-based procedure performs optimally in known benchmark cases, including nearly one-dimensional systems (such as the Sierpi\'{n}ski gasket \cite{Codello:2015bia}) and nearly two-dimensional geometries, where it correctly captures both the presence or absence of long-range order and the location of the critical point.